Our Top 10 WAV Travel Tips

 2. Plan to visit places with accessibility in mind

 Whether you’re taking a short trip or a long holiday, think about where the easiest places for a wheelchair-user to visit will be.
-It might seem like a bit of a minefield (especially when accessibility is still so poor nationwide), but there are some handy tools out there, such as Euan’s Guide – a reviews site featuring locations and venues across the UK all rated for their accessibility.
+It might seem like a bit of a minefield (especially when accessibility is still so poor nationwide), but there are some handy tools out there, such as the incredible AccessAble App or Euan’s Guide – a reviews site featuring locations and venues across the UK all rated for their accessibility.

 3. Plan where you’ll be parking and take your Blue Badge